nkleck/CyberStakes2020/Reverse_Engineering/50_Lockbox/README.md

 The next parameter, `0xC0DE` is already hex.
 Pop it into rapidtables if you need.
 It translates to `c0de` in ascii.

-Next, back in the main function click `&uses`.
+Next, back in the main function, click `&uses`.

 ![uses](images/uses.png)

 Copy its hex out and paste `68617300` into rapidtables.
 It will return `has`.

-Next, back in the main function click `&military`.
+Next, back in the main function, click `&military`.

 ![military](images/military.png)